DCAN-Labs/abcd-hcp-pipeline/docs/usage.md

     [6] Avants, BB et al. The Insight ToolKit image registration framework.
 Front Neuroinform.
 2014 Apr 28;8:44. doi: 10.3389/fninf.2014.00044. eCollection 2014.

+## Notes: CPU and disk usage

+The pipeline may take over 24 hours if run on a single core.
+It is recommended to use at least 4 cores and allow for at least 12GB of memory total (so at least 3GB per core) to be safe.
+For sessions containing multiple runs, fMRI processing can be done in parallel, so using a number of cores which evenly divides your number of runs is optimal.

+Temporary/Scratch space: All intermediate processing is done in the designated output folder.
+Be sure this location has sufficient disk space and read/write performance for your processing jobs.

 ## Example: minimal run command (Docker)